MAK20202021/Classification_Supervised-Learning/README.md

 Here we used Human Activity Recognition with smart phones database which are related to Activity of Daily Living (ADL) such as walking, walking upstairs, walking downstairs, sitting and laying.

 The following information is provided for each record in the dataset:
-Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration Triaxial Angular velocity from the gyroscope
+-Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration -Triaxial Angular velocity from the gyroscope
-A 561-feature vector with time and frequency domain variables The activity label
+-A 561-feature vector with time and frequency domain variables -The activity label

 The objective is to classify the activities the participants performed into one of the six following categories: walking, walking upstairs, walking downstairs, sitting, standing, and laying.